libtcod/python-tcod/README.rst

 ==============
 * Python 2.7+, Python 3.3+, or PyPy 5.4+
 * Windows, Linux, or Mac OS X
-* The cffi_ Python module must be version 1.8 or higher
-* The numpy_ Python module should be 1.11 or higher.
+* Linux requires the libsdl2 package

 Extra requirements when installing directly from source
 -------------------------------------------------------

-* Python pycparser module must be 2.14 or higher
-* MinGW_ gcc.exe must be on Windows path for use with pycparser.
+* MinGW_ must be on Windows path for use with pycparser.
-  An equivalent program must be installed on other OS's
+  An equivalent C parser must be installed on other OS's
-* Mac OS X requires sdl2, which can be installed using the homebrew_ command: "brew install sdl2"
 * Linux requires the packages: libsdl2-dev, libffi-dev, and python-dev
+* SDL2 is installed automatically on Windows and Mac OS X

 =========
  License